PoliUniLu/cora/paper/paper.md

 Modern configurational comparative methods (CCMs) can infer regularity-theoretic causal structures from categorical data.
-The most sophisticated of these structures are so-called INUS structures [@mackie_1965].
+The most sophisticated of these structures are so-called INUS structures [@gaia].
 INUS structures are codified as two-level Boolean functions, such as $a\cdot b' + c' \Leftrightarrow z$, where
 $a$, $b$, $c$ and $z$ are Boolean literals, "$\;\cdot\;$" represents the Boolean multiplication operator, "$+$" the Boolean addition operator,